 Set in a designated “area of outstanding natural beauty” in the Scottish Highlands, the Hirsel is rich with the history of the families who have farmed it for generations, and nestled in a landscape shaped by the broader history of the Highlands community and way of life.

-The old drovers’ roads that wind through the hills and past our fields, the ancient farm tracks that go down to meet them, and the ruins of old farm cottages and even older, unexplored, ruins on Cnoc na Cuaiche, evoke echoes of the people who have lived and worked on this land for centuries before us.
+The old drovers’ roads that wind through the hills and past our fields, the ancient farm tracks that go down to meet them, the ruins of old farm cottages, and the even older, unexplored, ruins on Cnoc na Cuaiche, evoke echoes of the people who have lived and worked on this land for centuries before us.
 The rusting wires of derelict fencing dug from the woodland floor, the midden revealed by a fallen tree, the deep and winding drainage ditches, and the thick patches of broom and gorse, reveal a tale of a cycle of working and abandonment of the farm by its many owners through the years.
-And then too, the newly repaired fencing around the fields, the stacked bales of hay, and the lambs bouncing through the meadows, speak of a modern commitment to renovation, repair, and regeneration.
+And then too, the newly repaired fencing around the fields, and the lambs bouncing through the meadows speak of a modern commitment to renovation, repair, and regeneration.
 If the fields and fences could talk, they would tell familiar tales of Highland families living on and loving this land, and having to leave it to find work elsewhere.
-The ongoing change happening in field and steading today tells the story of our passion for making our living here.
+But the ongoing change happening in field and steading today tells the story of our passion for making our living here.

 We feel all of this, every time we walk through the fields, woodlands, and meadows of the farm.
 When we wade through the bog, searching for a lost lamb.
 We feel the history here, but also the responsibility to the future – the need to rebuild in a financially and ecologically sustainable way, to break the cycle of care and abandonment that has been the story of this farm now known as The Hirsel.
 We walk a balance between rebuilding in a way that honours our heritage, while facing the modern pressures on small family farms – all farms, actually.